linzihan322/EnergyDiagramDraw/README.md

 In other words, each setting will apply to all subsequent datasets.
 This behavior can be altered by preamble statement `%reset`.

-This section contains one to three lines.
+The line after setting statement consists of data separated by commas.
-The first line consists of data separated by commas.
+And the next line represents labels (which are optional).
-And the second line represents labels (which are optional).
+You can also add spaces or tabs to align.
 In either the data or label lines, you can leave empty spaces to skip certain points.
 However, it’s essential to ensure that the number of labels corresponds exactly to the number of data points.